What Can You Do with a Law Degree?

 infoSPONSORED

-Law firms are often looking for sophisticated marketers who can take their marketing and business development initiatives to the next level.
-A legal marketer will work on tasks such as public relations, advertising, client relations, networking, or attending professional organizations to increase exposure.
+Law firms need sophisticated marketers to support their business development initiatives.
+A legal marketer will work on tasks such as public relations, advertising, client relations, and networking at professional events to build awareness of the firm and attract potential clients.

-J.D. holders can enter the world of politics.
-A legal education can help a politician understand and navigate the nuances of the legal system and deepen their understanding of past and current laws.
-The analytic and deductive skills learned in law school easily translate over to politics as problem-solving, critical thinking and reasoning.
+A law degree can help a politician understand and navigate the nuances of the legal system and deepen their understanding of past and current laws.
+The analytic and deductive skills learned in law school easily translate over to politics as problem-solving, critical thinking, and reasoning.
 The median annual wage for those entering the political office varies depending on the state, position, and tenure.

 What are the non-legal jobs with a law degree?

 There is a lot that you can do with a law degree besides being a lawyer.
 Careers in consulting, marketing, or journalism are just a few professional tracks to consider.
-A non-legal career is a great option for J.D. graduates who want to leverage the skills they earned during their law school years.
-With legal careers in both the public and private sectors, having a law degree may help you land a non-legal position of your choosing.
+A non-legal career is a great option for JD graduates who want to leverage the skills they developed during their law school years in both the public and private sectors.

-There are various careers you may pursue with a law degree, whether you become a lawyer or otherwise.
-When considering the career options a law degree can afford you, note that job outlook, legal industry trends and global events matter just as much as professional goals.
-In other words, increased use of technology, an economic crisis, a pandemic or even a terrorist attack may impact legislation, practice and even demand for lawyers.
+When considering the career options a law degree can afford you, note that job outlook, legal industry trends, and global events matter just as much as professional goals.
+Everything from the introduction of new technology to an international crisis can impact the law, legal practice, and even demand for professionals with legal expertise.